revk/ESP32-Simple/README.md

 This also includes a PCB and case for a minimal ESP32 board with USB-C and 5 GPIO pins on a connector.
 This tiny board works well for any application needing up to 5 GPIO, such as the ASR33 teletytpe controller: https://github.com/revk/ESP32-ASR33

+The PCB design uses USB-C for power and serial via an FT231X USB/Serial chip, and a Pololu regulator.

 - Includes code
 - Includes KiCad schamtic and layout
 - Includes STL case designs for 3D printing